 If your engine is fuelled with petrol, then a good place to start would be to check the condition of your spark plugs and replace them if necessary.

 Another common fault, especially on a diesel engine, is a faulty fuel injector; this will cause the engine to misfuel and often cause a shake when accelerating.
 This fault will usually require specialist equipment to diagnose, such as an injector spill off test kit and electronic diagnostic equipment.

 If your engine is suffering from a lack of compression, this will need testing with specialist equipment such as a pressure gauge.
 It’s a quick but effective test that will confirm compression pressure inside each cylinder bore.
-A lack of compression in a cylinder can point towards a cracked or warped engine block, damaged piston, or a faulty valve.
+A lack of compression in a cylinder can point toward a cracked or warped engine block, a damaged piston, or a faulty valve.

 You can check out our article about misfires here: Misfire symptoms.

 A worn gear or bearing inside your gearbox can often cause a vibration when taking up your vehicle’s drive.
-The noise and vibration are only usually prevalent whilst one gear is selected; however, this can vary depending on what is faulty inside your gearbox.
+The noise and vibration are only usually prevalent while one gear is selected; however, this can vary depending on what is faulty inside your gearbox.

 Hopefully, this guide can help you determine what could be causing your vehicle to shake under acceleration.

 Most of these faults are simple, easy fixes that won’t cost a fortune to repair.
 However, you’ll want to get your vehicle repaired as soon as you reasonably can, as putting off the repair can lead to further damage and a higher cost to fix.

 Please feel free to refer back to this guide whenever you need help with diagnosing a shake under acceleration.